sgmurphy/wordpress-plugins/formidable/readme.txt

 3. Click the 'Install Now' button, then 'Activate'
 4. Go to the newly added 'Formidable' menu
 5. Click the 'Add New' button to go to the form generator page and create a new email form
-6. Insert your newly created user registration form, lead form, quiz form, or survey form on a page or post using the Embed Form pop up.
+6. Insert your newly created lead form, quiz form, or survey form on a page or post using the Embed Form pop up.
 Or insert it manually or into a widget using a shortcode [formidable id=x].
 Alternatively use `<?php echo FrmFormsController::show_form(2); ?>` to add it in a theme file.

 == Screenshots ==
 1. Build a professional WP form without any code.
 2. Page for creating a quote form, Stripe payment form, quiz form, and many more.
 3. Field Options and CSS Layout Classes
-4. Field Options for checkbox fields in the form maker
+4. Field Options for checkbox fields
 5. View, create, edit, and delete entries on the back end from a to do list, employment application form, and more.
 6. Add a form widget into a sidebar